databrickslabs/feature-factory/README.md

 The current implementation of doc splitters supports `SimpleNodeParser` of LlamaIndex, `RecursiveCharacterTextSplitter` of LangChain, and a custom tokeninzer based splitter (`TokenizerTextSpliter`).
 Like doc readers, the splitter classes can be extended by subclass DocSplitter.
 Please note that meta data extractor is supported for the `SimpleNodeParser`.
 A LLM instance needs to be created for the metadata extracion.
 The LLM definition needs to subclass `LLMDef` and override the `create` method.
 An example of LLM definition can be found at: [LLM notebook](./notebooks/feature_factory_llms.py).

+Metadata of documents can be extracted using the Metadata extractor of LlamaIndex.
+Feature factory also provides a method to extract metadadta from the file pathes.
+For example, if your documents are stored in directories of years, you can extract the year as metadata if the directories are named as `year=[actual year]`.
+For example, if your document has the path of /tmp/year_of_publication=2023/doc1, after splitting, each chunk from that document will have `year of publication: 2023` as the part of the header of the chunk.

 ## Project Support